Recently I got in touch with around 30 or so bloggers asking if they would be interested in participating in an expert roundup post.

 (Visit Sherman’s blog here)

 “The single most effective way I use to promote a new blog post is to leave comments on blogs that are within your niche.
-There’s a few things I would look for in a blog
+There are a few things I would look for in a blog

 - I look for blogs that have Commentluv Premium Plugin